Flood recovery funding – essential information

 Eligibility

-Eligible farmers will be contacted directly by the RPA.
+Eligible farmers were contacted directly by the RPA.
 To determine eligibility:

-• Defra will use mapping data to determine land flooded close to rivers in the counties most affected by flooding over this period.
+• Defra used mapping data to determine land flooded close to rivers in the counties most affected by flooding over this period.

-• Defra will also use rainfall data to establish other areas across the country that have experienced exceptional rainfall (more than 70% higher than normal) over the period.
+• Defra also used rainfall data to establish other areas across the country that have experienced exceptional rainfall (more than 70% higher than normal) over the period.

-Payments are expected to be made this summer.
+Payments were expected to be made this summer.
 Defra has based the payment rates on an assessment of average likely costs.

-Farmers already contacted by RPA as eligible in the initial role out of the Storm Henk scheme on 9 April will still be eligible, and will receive at least the amount they’ve already been offered.
-They will receive payments based on the updated rates.
-The RPA will be in contact with farmers directly.
+Farmers already contacted by the RPA as eligible in the initial role out of the Storm Henk scheme on 9 April could still be eligible, and could receive at least the amount they’ve already been offered.
+They would receive payments based on the updated rates.
+The RPA stated it would be in contact with farmers directly.

 Find out more: GOV.UK | Farming Recovery Fund expanded.